 Subjective meaning, too, has no bearing on the truth – for any argument.

 - That would be true if we were debating a mere matter of scientific fact.
 But, we are doing philosophy.
 In particular, we are debating the meaning of human existence.
-You seem to have been arguing that a good life is a reward of some kind and that lots of other things do not matter, like the fact that we will not have chosen that life, and that someone or something else has decided that such and such is a reward.
+RP seems to have been arguing that a good life is a reward of some kind and that lots of other things do not matter, like the fact that we will not have chosen that life, and that someone or something else has decided that such and such is a reward.
 That is a judgment call and thus subjective.
 When someone introduces subjective elements like that, and we both have, you can try to nudge them in your direction by asking questions like, “Do you really think such a life would be worth living?”
-Your answer is yes.
-Mine is no. And I am busy providing reasons for that “no.” Some of them have to do with feelings since we humans care about such things.
+RP’s answer is “yes.”
+Mine is “no.” And I am busy providing reasons for that “no.” Some of them have to do with feelings since we humans care about such things.

 You may think it’s meaningless.
 I don’t.
 Regardless of whether you find preferences you did not choose “meaningful”, you possess them.
 You experience them.
 And sure, this may, indeed, be a charade of sorts, but if programs can feel a sense of reward for meeting preferences they did not choose, why do you insist we cannot?
 What law of logic or nature is that breaking?

 - RP and I have fundamentally different intuitions concerning meaning here, hence partly why we are on opposite sides of this debate.
 I don’t want my life to be a charade and will fight to avoid that outcome.

 - I disagree that programs feel anything, let alone a sense of reward for meeting unchosen preferences.

 - I dispute that the word “reward” applies to machines in any relevant sense to this discussion for reasons already stated.